bg-write/candyfloss-flask/README.md

 - `tests`: Where I test `app.py` and `feeds` using pytest
 - `app.py`: where I combine the feeds into one clean and organized feed which is then rendered to `templates`

-### How Candyfloss Works?
+### How Candyfloss Works

-Below is the workflow I follow whenever I'm adding new outlets to Candyfloss:
+Below is the workflow for adding new outlets:

 #### Find and Test the RSS URLs

 I first find a working RSS feed for a publication.
-If a website doesn't promote its own RSS, I can find it most of the time by typing "/rss" or "/feed" at the end of a URL, or I use Google's "RSS Subscription Extension" Chrome plugin.
+If a website doesn't promote its own RSS, I can find it most of the time by typing "`/rss`" or "`/feed`" at the end of a URL, or I use Google's "RSS Subscription Extension" Chrome plugin.

 > To publications that make their RSS feeds easy to find: Thank you!

 #### Create a Publication's Feed

-Each file in the `feeds` folder is where I use Beautiful Soup, requests, and lxml to call and clean up the RSS for each publication:
+Each file in the `feeds` folder is where I use Beautiful Soup, requests, and lxml to call and clean up the RSS for each publication.
+This is done in three parts:

-**"Get" the soup**: make my GET request using requests, Beautiful Soup, and lxml (for genuine web scraping when RSS is not available):
+**"Get" the soup**: make my GET request using requests, Beautiful Soup, and lxml (for when RSS isn't available):

 ```python
 def get_soup():